-Choose words from the box to fill in the blanks.
-An agency's value, vision, and mission statements are catalysts for create an agency's They help financialpurposetalent describe an agency's , plan development, and define an a agency's aspirations. -
+1. .
+An agency's value, vision, and mission statements are catalysts

+for They help create an

+agency's , describe an age ncy's

+, plan development

+and define an agency's as spirations.

-2. Read each statement and decide its purpose.
+Directions: Read each statement and decide its purpose.
 Write the letter of each statement in the appropriate column.